obelisk-planner/obelisk-backend/README.md

 To compile this, you will need to have BLAS, coin-or CLP, pqxx and obelisk-frontend set up.
 The command, assuming you picked OpenBLAS and are using g++, is:

-g++ obelisk-backend.cpp -O3 -lClp -lCoinUtils -lClpSolver -lpqxx -lopenblas -o obelisk-backend
+g++ obelisk-backend.cpp obelisk-quadratic-solve.cpp -O3 -lClp -lCoinUtils -lClpSolver -lpqxx -lopenblas -o obelisk-backend

 Then run it with: